No more TDS Stress! Avoid Penalties

 |

 Indian taxpayers must deduct tax on the rent they pay to their landlords in certain circumstances, deposit to the PAN, and provide a form to the landlord stating the tax deducted and the rent paid.
-Non-resident Indians (NRIs) invest in properties in India and let it for rent.
-Does the rule apply to rent paid for properties owned by NRIs?
+Non-resident Indians (NRIs) invest in properties in India and let them for rent.
+Does this rule apply to rent paid for properties owned by NRIs?

 An individual who is of Indian origin or a citizen of India but not a resident of India is known as an NRI.
 The residential status of an individual will be determined under Section 6.
 According to the section, an individual is a resident of India if he satisfies any of the following conditions: